Bitcoin Deposits: A Layer 3 Protocol for Zero UTXO Trust-Minimized Lightning Wallets

 1. Introduction

 The Lightning Network has demonstrated the viability of off-chain Bitcoin transactions, achieving sub-second settlement times with minimal fees.
 However, adoption remains constrained by the complexity of channel management and the requirement for on-chain transactions to establish payment channels.
-Each new Lightning user must execute at least one on-chain transaction, creating a scalability bottleneck as Bitcoin’s block space is limited.
+Each new Lightning participant must execute at least one on-chain transaction, creating a scalability bottleneck as Bitcoin’s block space is limited.

 2. Validated Outputs Extension